nbtm-sh/upbank-exporter/README.md

 ## Configuration

 In order for the exporter to run, you must provide your Up API token.
-This token should be set in the `TOKEN` environment variable
+This token should be set in the `UP_TOKEN` environment variable